-- 9.6.1 Composition: The Nominating Committee shall consist of the Immediate Past President and two (2) other Members appointed by the President of the Medical Staff to serve on this committee. - 9.6.2 Responsibilities: The committee shall provide a slate of nominees for the elected Medical Staff positions.
+- 9.6.1 Composition: The Nominating Committee shall consist of five (5) members.
+Four (4) members shall be nominated by the Nominating Committee.
+The term will be for two years, at which time the member can be reappointed or a new member appointed. - 9.6.2 Responsibilities: The committee shall provide a slate of nominees for the elected Medical Staff positions.